miso-lims/miso-lims/changes/fix_addSopFieldButton.md

-Add button for sop field were not showing in create sop before saving sop.
+Buttons for managing SOP fields were not showing on the Create SOP page